Neural-Systems-at-UIO/QUINT_workflow/docs/VisuAlign.rst

 * VisuAlign allows in-plane refinement of the QuickNII registration using non-linear methods.
 * This is a manual process using drop and drag of markers placed on the image.
-* This step is optional, but can be used to adjust for distortions as well as anatomical differences between brains.
+* This step is optional, but can be used to improve the registration by adjusting for distortions as well as anatomical differences between brains.